What You Do MattersClose

 In addition to our leadership training programs, the Museum sponsors onsite and traveling exhibitions, educational outreach, and Holocaust commemorations, including the nation’s annual observance of the Days of Remembrance in the US Capitol.
 Our Center for Advanced Holocaust Studies fosters the continued growth and vitality of the field of Holocaust studies.
 Our Center for the Prevention of Genocide works to educate, engage, and inspire the public to learn more about past genocides—such as those in Rwanda, Bosnia, and Darfur—and to consider what they can do to prevent these atrocities in the future.
 The Center for the Prevention of Genocide also works to galvanize policy makers both in the US and around the world to create the tools and structures needed to avert the next crisis.

-Since its dedication in 1993, the Museum has welcomed more than 34 million visitors, including 96 heads of state and more than nine million school-age children.
-Our website, the world’s leading online authority on the Holocaust, receives visits from more than 100 different countries daily.
-With hundreds of thousands of online visitors from countries with majority Muslim populations, translating our website into Arabic and Farsi is a top priority; already, portions are available in more than 20 languages.
+Since its dedication in 1993, the Museum has welcomed more than 36 million visitors, including 96 heads of state and more than ten million school-age children.
+Our website, the world’s leading online authority on the Holocaust, is available in 15 languages and was visited in 2012 by more than 11 million people representing 226 countries and territories.